joannatg/algorithmScripting/intermediate/mapTheDebris/instructions.md

-<p>Return a new array that transforms the element's average altitude into their orbital periods.
+<p>Return a new array that transforms the element's average altitude into their orbital periods.</p>

-The array will contain objects in the format {name: 'name', avgAlt: avgAlt}.
+<p>The array will contain objects in the format {name: 'name', avgAlt: avgAlt}.

 You can read about orbital periods on wikipedia.